Large Language Model Sourcing: A Survey: Introduction

-These four dimensions are selected to cover both the ``supply side'' (model and its structure) and ``demand side'' (training and external data) of LLM-generated content, ensuring a comprehensive analysis of provenance.
-This survey establishes a unified full-lifecycle provenance framework for LLMs, fundamentally distinguishing it from prior fragmented efforts in text attribution, training data influence, or model interpretability (Fig.~\ref{fig:tree}).
-Our core innovations are:
+These four dimensions span the ``supply side'' (model, structure) and ``demand side'' (training data, external data) of LLM-generated content, ensuring comprehensive provenance analysis.
+This survey proposes a unified full-lifecycle provenance framework for LLMs, distinct from prior fragmented work in attribution, data influence, or interpretability (Fig.~\ref{fig:tree}).
+In summary, core contributions are:

 (1)~Holistic Scope Across the LLM Content Lifecycle: We integrate four interconnected dimensions of LLM sourcing into a cohesive provenance paradigm, including Model, Model Structure, Training Data, and External Data.
 This end-to-end perspective spans content generation, architectural influence, training data causality, and real-time input interaction, addressing gaps in siloed studies of detection (output-only), influence estimation (data-only), or introspection (structure-only).